Kolpashnikova/Julia-Machine-Learning/README.md

 # Julia-Machine-Learning-Examples
-Examples using popular machine learning algorithms in Julia.
+Examples using popular machine learning algorithms in Julia with Jupyter notebooks.